RAF North Pickenham: Current use

 With the end of military control, the airfield was developed into the site of a large turkey farm with sheds built along all three runways.
 Later on a karting circuit was developed using part of the perimeter track and dispersal pans.
-Only a T2 hangar and a few bomb stores remain on the airfield site, however at some of the dispersed sites in and around North Pickenham village a few of the wartime buildings can still be found, including the headquarters block.
+The remaining T2 hangar burnt to the ground in November 2014.
+Only a few bomb stores now remain on the airfield site, however at some of the dispersed sites in and around North Pickenham village a few of the wartime buildings can still be found, including the headquarters block.

 A memorial stone in honour of the two Bomb Groups that flew from North Pickenham was dedicated during a 2d Air Division reunion in 1987.
 It is situated at the entrance to what was Site 4, the old mess site.

 On 11 November 1990 a quartz clock was presented to the villagers of North Pickenham by the 492d Bombardment Group.
 It hangs in the sanctuary of the parish church.
 A plaque in the church at Metfield was dedicated in 1992.

 A memorial bench in honour of the 491st Bombardment Group stands adjacent to the North Pickenham Village sign.